zavitax/redis-replica-manager-go/README.md

 It achieves it's goal by partitioning work into _slots_ and assigning each shard (cluster node) a set of _slots_ to be responsible for.

-A _slot_ can be assigned to more than one shard (replication scenario), yet only one shard will be designated a _master_ for each _slot_.
+A _slot_ can be assigned to more than one shard (replication scenario), yet only one shard will be designated a _primary_ for each _slot_.

-The differentiation between a _master_ and a _normal_ shard role for a _slot_ is determined by the application.
+The differentiation between a _primary_ and a _secondary_ shard role for a _slot_ is determined by the application.

 Assignment of _slots_ to _shards_ is determined by Rendezvous hashing (see below for more details).